Key Specs of Mahindra XUV300

 From the side, the XUV300 reminds us of the Hyundai Creta, which is no bad thing.
 The A-Pillar, roofline and roof rails (not offered in the UK) contribute to that effect.
 But, if it stood a bit taller, the SUV look would have been cemented solid.
 When it comes to premiumness, the diamond-cut alloys play their part just right.

 From the rear, the XUV looks quite rugged and premium, thanks to the wide hips and high-set tail lamps which use smooth LED elements.
 Just to be clear, the look here is completely different from the Tivoli, and better for it.
-However, inconsistent panel gaps here spoil the sense of richness.
+Also, while the manual transmission-equipped XUV300 gets model and variant badging at the rear, the XUV300 AMT adds the “autoSHIFT” badge, making the automatic XUV300 easier to identify.

 The XUV300 might be the baby of its family, but on the inside it feels more premium than its elder sibling, the XUV500.
 The two-tone colour combination for the cabin looks very inviting.
 The leatherette seats also use the lighter colour, giving a sense of being in a car from a segment above.
 These seats also use firmer cushions for the side bolstering for greater support in corners.
 The only hiccup is that the light colour means they will get dirty quickly.